Zemlja (feudal Bosnia): Organizational history

 The zemlja is a political-territorial unit composed of an average of 10 župas, usually 7 to 12.
 In earlier times, zemljas were tightly organized and regularly showed a degree of political independence.
 Over time, this independence declined, and zemlja entered the ranks of larger political communities, while at the same time, feudalism dissolved their political organization, so that only geographical name and terminology remained.
 In addition to the most common form of hierarchical dependencies, the other forms of interrelationships were either complete political independence, or more often a parallelism, thus, for example, zemljas, and same can be said for župas, in certain historical conditions, existed as an independent part of the wider state union, or as a generally recognized geographical term.
-On the other hand, village-municipalities and manors, could only show parallelism at most, but also overlap in aspect of govern-ship among each other.
-At the head of zemljas were hereditary rulers with the title of knyaz, duke, ban or king, and in the case of foreign titles also župan or dominus.
+On the other hand, village-municipalities and manors, could only show parallelism at most, but also overlap in aspect of governorship among each other.
+At the head of zemljas were hereditary rulers with the title of knez, vojvoda (duke), ban or king, and in the case of foreign titles also župan or dominus.